The Song of Songs

 After my prior post about the number one hit that used the Bible for lyrics, you may thing that it is the song of all songs.
 Not so.
 There is another.
 You may have heard the book in the Bible, Song of Songs.

 Song of Songs can be thought of as a “biblical erotica,” albeit a PG 13 version.
 It is a bit explicit and somewhat suggestive, but in a literary way.

 Song of Songs is a tale a passionate love affair between the king and his lover.
 The king is Solomon and his lover is foreign royalty (she is described has a “Shulammite” and a “prince’s daughter).

-However, in addition to this real life drama, Song of Songs is also points to a passionate spiritual love affair between God and his people.
+However, in addition to this real-life drama, Song of Songs is also pointed to a passionate spiritual love affair between God and his people.
 (In the New Testament, this love affair is even more specific, being between Jesus and the church, who is his spiritual bride.)

 As such, Song of Songs can be read and appreciated on two levels: a personal love story between two people and a spiritual saga of God’s desire for his people (us) and the way he longs for us to respond.

 Peter DeHaan writes about biblical spirituality to confront status quo religion and live a life that matters.
 He seeks a fresh approach to following Jesus through the lens of Scripture, without the baggage of made-up traditions and meaningless practices.
 Read more in his books, blog, and weekly email updates.